Summary

 The Pricing of a College Education

-Higher education is rivaled only by medical care for the rate of real cost increases over the last few decades.
-While it can be argued that the quality of medical care has risen dramatically along with its costs, the same cannot be said for the quality of a modern college education.
+Higher education is rivaled only by medical care in the rate of real cost increases over the last few decades.
+While it can be argued that the quality of medical care has risen dramatically along with its costs, the same is less clear for the quality of a modern college education.

 Most colleges have adopted a form of price discrimination, in which they charge extremely high list prices and then discount those prices either based on ability to pay or merit or both.
 This price discrimination, like that practiced by the airlines, allows colleges to extract the maximum possible amount for their services.